SwitzerlandGermanyEurope FinanceLast updated: Jun 1, 2024

 The Swiss Premium on Daily Expenses

-The massive cash advantage in Switzerland is offset by some of the highest daily costs on the planet.
-Zurich's cost index is nearly double Munich's in key areas:
+The massive cash advantage in Switzerland is mathematically necessary because it is offset by some of the highest daily consumer costs on the planet.
+According to Numbeo cost of living data, Zurich's cost index is nearly double Munich's in key lifestyle areas:

 • Groceries: Buying groceries, especially meat, is notoriously expensive.
-A simple chicken breast can cost 3x to 4x what it costs in Munich.
+A simple chicken breast can cost 3x to 4x what it costs just across the border in Germany.
+(This is why many Swiss residents cross the border to shop in German Aldi stores).

-• Dining Out: A casual lunch for two in Zurich easily exceeds CHF 60 to CHF 80, while Munich offers excellent Bavarian dining and beer gardens at a fraction of the cost.
+• Dining Out: A casual lunch for two in Zurich easily exceeds CHF 60 to CHF 80.
+Munich, on the other hand, offers excellent Bavarian dining, endless bakeries, and famous beer gardens at a fraction of the cost.

-• Childcare: If you have a family, childcare in Switzerland is almost entirely unsubsidized, costing up to CHF 2,500 per month per child.
-Munich offers highly subsidized local nurseries.
+• Childcare & Healthcare: If you have a family, childcare in Switzerland is almost entirely private and unsubsidized, costing up to CHF 2,500 per month per child.
+You must also pay mandatory private health insurance (Krankenkasse).
+Munich offers highly subsidized local nurseries (Kita) capped at very low monthly rates.

 Want to compare other cities?